Skip to content

 OS-All

 Enable Prometheus metrics.
-This is enabled by default.
+Agent Controller turns this on by default.

 Example: